dabbu-knowledge-platform/files-api-server/CONTRIBUTING.md

 ### Step 4: Code

 To get a decent idea of how the code is organised and what happens where, read [this](./docs/Code.md) file.
 Also, the code is heavily commented to allow you to understand exactly what happens.
 Remember to also read through the [Code Style Guidelines](./docs/CodeStyles.md) before starting to write code.

+To test a change without building the executables, you can type `npm start` and it will run the server directly.

 ### Step 5: Commit